mwhorse46/phanbox/README.md

 The local host directory `./machine` is mounted to `/vagrant` directory inside vagrant machine The ansible playbook, roles, tasks and other resources are residing in `machine/ansible` directory, while the application specific code - inside `machine/application`.
 The provisioned vagrant machine has following items:

+* Ubuntu Xenial64 (16.04 LTS)
 * PHP application
     - PHP 7.1
     - nginx
     - xdebug
     - composer
-    - Application root: machine/application/app-php
+    - Application root: `machine/application/app-php`
-    - Document root: machine/application/app-php/public
+    - Document root: `machine/application/app-php/public`
 * Node.js application
     - Node.js 8.x
-    - Application root: machine/application/app-node
+    - Application root: `machine/application/app-node`
     - The application is run using `npm start` command
     - Port: 3000
     - Environemnt: 'development'
-    - Systemd service called `app-node` i.e. when you are in vagrant machine you may start/stop/restart it with `sudo service app-node start/stop/restart` command
+    - Systemd service called `app-node` i.e. when you are inside vagrant machine you may start/stop/restart it with `sudo service app-node start/stop/restart` command
 * MySQL Percona 5.7
 * Redis 3.x

 It may be easily extended and modified with a little knowledge of Ansible.

+#### Vagrant machine default settings (could be changed in Vagrantfile)

+- Hostname: phanbox.local
+- Allocated CPUs: 4 (cores)
+- Allocated Memory: 4096 (MB)
+- IP address: 10.10.10.10

 #### PHP Application

 If you do not need PHP application:

-- Go to machine/ansible/playbook.yml and delete **app-php** role from the list
+- Go to `machine/ansible/playbook.yml` and delete **app-php** role from the list
-- Go to machine/ansible/vars/globals.yml and delete **app_php** section
+- Go to `machine/ansible/vars/globals.yml` and delete **app_php** section

 If you want to customize it then you may take a look at **app_php** section to modify application/document roots, server name.
 It is pretty basic application and you may want to add provisioning logic to it.
-It is quite easy to do if you have a little knowledge of Ansible.
+It is failrly easy to do if you have a little knowledge of Ansible.
-You need to go to the `machine/ansible/roles/app-php` and add there whatever tasks and logic you need.
+All you need is to go to the `machine/ansible/roles/app-php` and add there whatever tasks and logic you need.

 - See machine/ansible/vars/globals.yml